Cybersecurity Compliance Management Hub

 95%

-Human error is a deciding factor in 95% of cyber incidents, highlighting the importance of training your workforce.
+Up to 95% of cybersecurity breaches are due to human error, highlighting the importance of training your workforce.*

 48%

-As per the UK government’s cybersecurity breaches survey, 50% of organisations identified breaches or attacks in 2024.
+As per the UK government’s cybersecurity breaches survey, 43% of businesses reported experiencing a cybersecurity breach or attack in 2025.**

 Cybersecurity